fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Remove-ServiceFabricNode.md

 # Remove-ServiceFabricNode

 ## SYNOPSIS
-Removes a Service Fabric node.
+Removes a Service Fabric node from the cluster.

 ## SYNTAX

 ```
-Remove-ServiceFabricNode [-TimeoutSec <Int32>] [<CommonParameters>]
+Remove-ServiceFabricNode [-Force] [-TimeoutSec <Int32>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The **Remove-ServiceFabricNode** cmdlet removes a Service Fabric node from a cluster.
-You must run this cmdlet from the computer that you want to remove.
+You must run this cmdlet from the machine that you want to remove.
+Before you perform this operation, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](.\Connect-ServiceFabricCluster.md) cmdlet.

 ## EXAMPLES